 Tommy Screen, Director of Government & Legal Affairs/Title IX Coordinator

-Student Affairs: Diana M. Ward, Ph.D, Deputy Title IX Coordinator for Students
+Diana M. Ward, Ph.D, Chief Student Conduct Officer and Title IX Deputy for Students

-If a Loyola staff member is involved and for official notification to the University,
+If a Loyola faculty member is involved, to file a report and for official notification to the University.

-If a Loyola faculty member is involved and for official notification to the University,
+If a Loyola staff member is involved, to file a report and for official notification to the University.

 If you are a victim of sexual violence, dating or domestic abuse, or stalking and want to receive resources from the University in a strictly confidential setting, you are encouraged to contact the following confidential counseling, support, and advocacy groups provided by the University: